solo-io/workshops/gloo-edge/gloo-edge/README.md

 Gloo Edge automatically generates a Grafana dashboard for whole-cluster stats (overall request timing, aggregated response codes, etc.), and dynamically generates a more-specific dashboard for each upstream that is tracked.

-Let's run the following command to allow access ot the Grafana UI:
+Let's run the following command to allow access to the Grafana UI:

 ```
 kubectl port-forward -n gloo-system svc/glooe-grafana 8001:80